beyondthesoftware/website/content/november-renewals.md

 If you can’t see progress, you’ll lose momentum.
 We’ll build your renewal scoreboard to track the metrics that show what’s working and what’s lagging.
 Includes a private **1:1** call with a facilitator for laser feedback.

 ### Week 4 — Lock It In
 Turn your wins into systems.
-We’ll document SOPs, refine best practices, and lock in what’s working so you’re ready to rinse and repeat next year.
+Together, we’ll document SOPs, refine best practices, and lock in what’s working so you’re ready to rinse and repeat next year.
 Includes a second group work session.

 ---